TOP 18 FESTIVALS OF INDIA – A COMPLETE GUIDE

 Your mind here will juggle between emotions and why not?
 Who gets to spend their December at a heritage city every day, right?

-With the amazing dancers on the go, this festival puts up a dazzling show that is much appreciated by the travelers around the globe.
+With the amazing dancers on the go, this festival puts up a dazzling show that is much appreciated by travelers around the globe.
 Breathe in the history of India!
 Trust us; there is no better way to spend a vacation.

 Do you want to learn about more such festivals?
-Go to our landing page and read them by the virtue of their states.
+Go to our landing page and read them by virtue of their states.
 Here you go.

 PUSHKAR CAMEL FAIR, RAJASTHAN

 A multi-day livestock fair with camels, horses, and elephants on display, it calls out for a visit, doesn’t it?

 Step into the majestic kingdom of royal India for an eight-day carnival that will pamper your inner culture vulture like a dream.

 The abundance of colorful themes, friendly competitions, and mind-boggling art pieces make this festival an unrivaled treasure.

 Pushkar Camel Fair celebrates the day of sanctity in Hindu mythology and you will certainly see the prominent tints of theology everywhere at the fair.

 This festival of Pushkar is quite a deal for avid travelers.
 It alone attracts over 200,000+ visitors to Rajasthan.
 So, pre-schedule your October and November, and get ready to star-mark this holiday in your travel journal.
 We will meet you there!